vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 * **Application-specific configuration** - This includes environment-dependent values that are used by the application.
 An example would be if your application needs to connect to a certain database in development but then a different database in production.
 Also what other applications and third-party services are supporting this application?
 How does this application connect to those, and with what credentials?

 * **Infrastructure configuration** - On what physical infrastructure does this application run?
-In your company’s data center, or in the cloud?
+In your company's data center, or in the cloud?
 If the cloud, which provider?
 Under what account?
 How is the compute accessed and manipulated every time a change needs to be made?
 How are permissions given and managed?

 * **Kubernetes-specific components** - Kubernetes itself has many resource objects that help to describe an application deployment - these need to be defined and managed too.
 Some examples are Deployments, Roles, Namespaces, Services, Persistent Volume Claims, ConfigMaps, and ServiceAccounts, to name a few.

-Let’s help Hero do some soul-searching and define every teensy aspect of their identity!
+Let's help Hero do some soul-searching and define every teensy aspect of their identity!
 What tool is best for the job?

 ## Choice 1: Helm